Looking for an easier way to add professional color effects and creative adjustments to your photos?

 Including two filters that target contrast might seem a little over the top, but both are exceptionally good.
 Used together, they can create outstanding results (which is one reason to hold back a little on the sliders).

-The Tonal Contrast filter is the best contrast filter in Color Efex 7, and I’d argue that it has been since version one of the Nik Collection.
+The Tonal Contrast filter is the best contrast filter in Color Efex 8, and I’d argue that it has been since version one of the Nik Collection.

 A common mistake amongst aspiring photographers is that contrast is only adjusted globally.
 This is rarely a good idea.
 In fact, most images benefit from local contrast adjustments, too.
-That’s exactly what the Tonal Contrast filter is used for.
+That’s precisely what the Tonal Contrast filter is used for.
 Here, you can individually adjust the contrast in the Highlights, Midtones, and Shadows.

 Aim to use a 5 to 15 percent strength for each of the three contrast sliders.
 This can give the photo a nice ‘pop’.